gergelykovacs/designpatterns/README.md

 - [x] **Observer** is a publish/subscribe pattern which allows a number of observer objects to see an event.
 - [ ] **State** allows an object to alter its behavior when its internal state changes.
 - [x] **Strategy** allows one of a family of algorithms to be selected on-the-fly at runtime.
-- [x] **Template method** defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
+- [x] **Template Method** defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
 - [ ] **Visitor** separates an algorithm from an object structure by moving the hierarchy of methods into one object.